vaadin/vaadin-charts-flow/README.md

+ ⚠️ **This repository is deprecated**
+- Sources for this flow component can be found at https://github.com/vaadin/vaadin-flow-component
+- Tickets has been moved to the web component repository https://github.com/vaadin/vaadin-charts/issues

 # Vaadin Charts

 Vaadin Charts for Flow is a UI component add-on for Vaadin 10 which provides means to create multiple different types of charts in Vaadin applications.